barlog-m/spt-andern/README.md

 You can disable PMC bot gear generator with option `pmcGear`.
 Then mod only generate weapon.

-Bots get random weapon from lists.
-There is no pistols and other crap that bots can't use very good.
-Also bots use specified ammo for each caliber from list.
+Bots get random weapon from presets.
+Also bots use specified ammo for each caliber from presets.

 Preset made in the game and then exported with [SPT-AKI Profile Editor](https://hub.sp-tarkov.com/files/file/184-spt-aki-profile-editor/)